ekmungi/ml_courses/README.md

-A repository to store all my code as I work through the the various machine learning courses
+A repository to store all my code on working through the deep learning courses.